 This is a post just want to show you our mad magnet experiments.
 This will be our craziest so far.
 We are sure you haven’t seen this before.
-We’ll attempt to combine two 6×2 inch neodymium magnets.
-It is very dangerous and a hard work.
+We’ll attempt to combine two 6×2 inch big neodymium magnets.
+It is very dangerous and hard work.
 Because of magnets with a rated pull force of 1200 kg each.
-Is it even possible or will us fail and end up with an expensive pile of magnet crumbles?
+Is it even possible or will we fail and end up with an expensive pile of magnet crumbles?
 We will show you the result.

 Before the testing, we should remind you that, Neodymium magnets are not toys!
 Do not handle magnets of the shown size unless you know and accept all the risks involved.So why would we even attempt this?
-Because we know most of the people will interested at that, but as it also a dangerous testing.
+Because we know most of the people will interested at that, but as it also dangerous testing.
 So let us take the risk.

 Both of them are 6x2inch.
 Since then we’ve been planning how to combine the two magnets in a controlled way.